At SABO, these are just a few of the things we regularly help student groups do:

 - For more guidance and details on fundraising check out our recommendations and guidelines.

-- For small amounts (under $175), cash can be picked up at SABO.
-Complete a Small Dollar Reimbursement via the Treasury in your group’s OrgSync portal.
+- For expenses paid out of pocket for group events check can be issues for a reimbursement.
+Complete a Purchase Requests and chose the Reimbursement category via the Treasury in your group’s Engage portal.
 You will need to upload images of your receipts.
-Once the request is approved by your treasurer, visit SABO to pick up your cash.
-Bring your original receipts with you.
-You may not sign for your own reimbursement.
-So, if you are the treasurer, leave a comment in your OrgSync request to designate the president as authorized approver.
+Once the request is approved by your treasurer, your reimbursement will be processed.
+If you are the treasurer, leave a comment in your Engage request to designate the president as authorized approver.

 Undergraduate Student Fee & Eligibility

 - To be eligible for any Undergraduate Student Fee allocation, including Allocations Board funds, an organization must have membership open to all undergraduate students.
 All officers must be full-time undergraduate students.

 - Undergraduate Student Fee money will not be used for publications that do not conform to the Boston University Publications Policy, for the purchase of alcohol, for donations to charities, for direct benefit of political candidates, for supporting the candidacy of individual students/slates seeking Student Government office, or for any activity deemed to be illegal by local, state, or federal statutes.

 - An allocation recommendations from the Allocations Board are not considered final until approved by the Dean of Students.

 - Club sports, which are funded through the Department of Physical Education, Recreation & Dance, are not eligible for funding through the Allocations Board.

 - RHAs and Student Government are not eligible for funding through the Allocations Board.